My Sleep Philosophy

 A gentle approach

 HOW we teach out little ones to fall asleep independently and approach sleep is also crutial.
-There are many gentle ways to go about doing this while being there to support your child and responding to them when they are in distress.
-Fostering a secure attachment, especially in the first year of life, is pivotal to your child's future ability to create and maintain healthy relationships.
+You have the choice to be there and to support them through this process.
+To respond to them when they need you.
+Fostering a secure attachment, especially in the first few years of life, is pivotal to your child's future ability to create and maintain healthy relationships.
 Not responding to them when they are scared and confused only serves to create a lonely and distressed environment in which your child learns to sleep.
-We should be creating a safe and comforting feeling for them as they drift off to sleepy land.
+We should aim to create a safe and comforting feeling for them as they drift off to sleepy land.
 Now, this doesn't mean that there will be no crying, but your child will know that you will consistently be there for them when they need you.

 Empowering parents and caregivers with knowledge to not only make changes now, but to address sleep-related obstacles in the future.
 I could easily write out a step by step plan for how to reach your immediate sleep goals, but this helps no one in the long run.
 When you understand the biology of sleep, why your child is waking frequently, and have reasonable and age-appropriate expectations for sleep, you can apply the tools I've taught you to address each hiccup.
 And there are many hiccups along the way; nap transitions, starting daycare, moving, illness, teething, physical milestones, traveling, potty training.
 All of these can influence sleep and you will have the tools to deal with them as they come.